Sainsbury’s Valentine’s Day meal deal is returning to steal hearts this year

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Sainsbury’s Valentine’s Day meal deal will include sirloin steak, prosecco and white chocolate profiteroles
+Sainsbury’s £15 Valentine’s Day meal deal includes wine, gin and tonic, and a vegan antipasti platter

 Sainsbury’s isn’t the only supermarket rustling up a wide selection of three-course meals for less this Valentine’s Day, with the likes of Waitrose and Asda also serving up their own Valentine’s Day menus, with starters, desserts and more for two.